tholonia/iching_cli/book/v2/markdown/hexagram_35.md

 ##### The Great Enterprise (Man vs. Man)
 ### *In the style of Ayn Rand's Style*

-#### In the heart of a bustling city, Alexander Steele, a visionary industrialist, stood on the precipice of realizing his greatest ambition—a groundbreaking architectural marvel.
+#### In the heart of a bustling city, Alexander Steele, a visionary industrialist, stood on the precipice of realizing his greatest ambition, a groundbreaking architectural marvel.
 The gleaming glass and steel structure, a testament to human ingenuity, was poised to redefine the skyline.
 Alexander's enterprise was birthed from a singular idea that had consumed him for years, driving him relentlessly toward creation.

 As the first beams rose against the cityscape, anticipation turned to tangible progress.
 Yet, with this rising momentum, opposition ensued.
 Skeptics questioned the project's audacity, and envious competitors sought to undermine his vision.
 The whispers of doubt grew louder, threatening to tarnish the brilliance of his creation.
 Yet, Alexander thrived on adversity, channeling criticism into creativity, each challenge met with unwavering resolve.

 Guiding his enterprise through the fiercest of storms, Alexander molded its form with unmatched precision.
-But as the venture reached its zenith, Alexander faced a revelation—the triumph was not merely a feat of personal conquest, but a gift to the world, an embodiment of possibility.
+But as the venture reached its zenith, Alexander faced a revelation, the triumph was not merely a feat of personal conquest, but a gift to the world, an embodiment of possibility.
 Recognizing the need to step back, he allowed the creation to stand independently, resonating with innovation, its echoes transforming the cityscape.
 He released it, his masterpiece no longer bound by his grasp, but vibrant with its own life.

 #### ***Lines in Context:***
 <ul><li><B>1</B> (yin) <i>Inception of Vision</i> - Steele begins to lay the groundwork for his groundbreaking project, fueled by raw determination and foresight. <i>Moving line</i> - When yin becomes yang, the latent potential ignites into a driving force, catalyzing a surge of rapid growth and strategic realization.</li></ul>